Should I use 2D or 3D animation?

 These days, animating is all about realism.
 One just has to look at all the “live action remakes” being made of old, 2D animated cartoons.
 It’s basically just taking the 2D animations and turning them into 3D ones.
 Why is this done?

 Well, simply put, 3D is just more attractive than 2D.
 All the things mentioned before, such as camera angles and field of view, add to the immersion that a viewer feels.
 And as technology gets better and this field continues to grow, the animations will only get more realistic.

 There’s only so much you can do with 2D animation.
 In a way, that’s the beauty of it.
 Because it’s so straightforward, it’s relatively easy to create.

 On the other hand, 3D animation takes skill, time, and money.
 A mistake at any point in the process can be incredibly costly, so animators need to do their best work right from the get-go.

 Choosing between 2D and 3D ultimately depends on what you want to produce.
 If you want something realistic, then go with 3D.
 However, you should be willing to pay the required costs and deal with the time it will take to produce such an end product.

 On the other hand, if your end goal is something simple – say, an instructional video – then you should go 2D.
 It’ll save you time, money, and it is a better representation of your end goal.

 Immersive architecture has the potential to break new ground in the field of architecture.
-The key is in its name… Read More
+The… Read More